dimxy/doc-dev/first-cc-heir.md

 ```
 Add cc inputs for the requested amount.
-first get the address of 1 of 2 cryptocondition output where the fund was deposited:
+first get the address of the 1 of 2 threshold cryptocondition output where the funds were deposited:
 ```
     char coinaddr[65];
     GetCCaddress1of2(cp, coinaddr, ownerPubkey, heirPubkey);
 ```
-add inputs for this address with use of a custom function:
+Add cc inputs for this address with use of a custom function:
 ```
     int64_t inputs;
     if( (inputs = Add1of2AddressInputs(mtx, fundingtxid, coinaddr, amount, 64)) < amount )   {